 The preparation of these consolidated financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of income and expenses during the reporting period.
 The estimates and associated assumptions are based on historical experience and other factors that are considered to be relevant.
 Actual results may differ from these estimates.
 The estimates and underlying assumptions are reviewed on an ongoing basis.
-The most significant judgments, estimates and assumptions include those related to the ability of the Company to continue as a going concern, recoverability of amounts capitalized as mineral properties, determinations as to whether exploration costs are expensed or deferred, the fair value of stock based compensation and warrants, the recognition of deferred tax assets, evaluation of contingencies and determination of the Company's functional currency.
+The most significant judgments, estimates and assumptions include those related to the ability of the Company to continue as a going concern, recoverability of amounts capitalized as mineral properties, determinations as to whether exploration costs are expensed or deferred, the fair value of stock based compensation and warrants, the recognition of deferred tax assets, evaluation of contingencies and determination of the Company's functional currency, and the determination of the functional currency of MSA as not being hyperinflationary.
 Management has determined that judgments, estimates and assumptions reflected in these consolidated financial statements are reasonable.